RhobanProject/Dynaban/README.md

 ## <a name="Speed calculation"></a>Speed calculation :
 The speedCalculationDelay field is expressed in ms and affects how the speed is calculated.
 The greater speedCalculationDelay is, the greater the granularity on the speed calculation and vice-versa.
-The current speed calculation implementation is aproximately equivalent to : speed(t) = position (t) - position (t - speedCalculationDelay)
+The current speed calculation implementation is approximately equivalent to : speed(t) = position (t) - position (t - speedCalculationDelay)

 The granularity (or LSB) of the speed is as follows :
 LSB = 1000/speedCalculationDelay
-Where LSB is in steps/s and speedCalculationDelay is in ms.
+Where LSB is in steps/s and speedCalcultaionDelay is in ms.
-=> With a speedCalculationDelay of 50 ms, the speed value will be a multiple of 20 steps/s.
+=> With a speedCalculationDelay of 50 ms, the speed value will be a multiple of 20 steps/s (1.76 deg/s).

 There is a pitfall though, if you set the speedCalculationDelay so high that the servo is fast enough to do more than half a rotation during speedCalculationDelay, then bad things will happen.
 This could be solved by the firmware but the cons seem to outweight the pros since this only happens with extreme values.
-Respect the following formula and it will be fine: speedCalculationDelay < 2048 * 1000 / maxServoSpeed
+Respect the following formula and it will be fine:
+**speedCalculationDelay < 2048 * 1000 / maxServoSpeed **
 Where speedCalculationDelay is in ms and maxServoSpeed is in steps/s.
-8096 steps/s (2 rotations/s) is a confortable max speed for a MX64 => maximum value of speedCalculationDelay = 252 ms
+8096 steps/s (2 rotations/s) is a comfortable max speed for a MX64 => maximum value of speedCalculationDelay = 252 ms

 ## <a name="Miscellaneous"></a>Miscellaneous :
 When the debugOn field is set to 1, debug information will be printed through the serial interface every time something is written by the user on the serial interface.